AP-Elektronica-ICT/CA1819-Clu-Go/README.md

 This is as the name suggests the main activity the bottom part exists of the menu the upper part the container for the fragments.
 In here also the data gets organised in local objects instead of being used directy from the api call this makes it easier to use the data of course this doesnt work with everything, dynamic data still gets modified through calls.

-Alle fragmenten worden hier in opgeroepen hier zit ook de menu in Hier wordt ook alle data vanuit de api lokaal gerangschikt in objecten voor gebruik.
+//Alle fragmenten worden hier in opgeroepen hier zit ook de menu in
+//Hier wordt ook alle data vanuit de api lokaal gerangschikt in objecten voor gebruik.

 ## Backend